jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 ## Inference

 As training can take a long time, you are provided with a pretrained UNet.
 This model has been pretrained on areas 1, 2, 3, 4 and 6.
-Therefore the areas 5a and 5b were excluded from training to be considered for testing only.
-You can download the pretrained model from **TODO! !!!!!!**
+Therefore the areas 5a and 5b were excluded from training to be considered for testing only, although area 5a has been selected for validation (early stopping).
+Training has been done for $100$ epochs, took 7 hours to complete although the best model has been found after $2$ hours or so.
+You can download the pretrained model [unet-10610_0.onnx](http://www.metz.supelec.fr//metz/personnel/fix_jer/Deep/unet-10610_0.onnx).

 The main script allows for testing on either a single image or whole areas.
 Check the arguments of